RapidsOfficial/Rapids/src/tokencore/doc/rpc-api.md

 JSON-RPC API
 ============

-Omni Core is a fork of Bitcoin Core, with Omni Protocol feature support added as a new layer of functionality on top.
-As such interacting with the API is done in the same manner (JSON-RPC) as Bitcoin Core, simply with additional RPCs available for utilizing Omni Protocol features.
+Token Core is a fork of Bitcoin Core, with Token Protocol feature support added as a new layer of functionality on top.
+As such interacting with the API is done in the same manner (JSON-RPC) as Bitcoin Core, simply with additional RPCs available for utilizing Token Protocol features.

-As all existing Bitcoin Core functionality is inherent to Omni Core, the RPC port by default remains as `8332` as per Bitcoin Core.
-If you wish to run Omni Core in tandem with Bitcoin Core (eg. via a separate datadir) you may utilize the `-rpcport<port>` option to nominate an alternative port number.
+As all existing Bitcoin Core functionality is inherent to Token Core, the RPC port by default remains as `8332` as per Bitcoin Core.
+If you wish to run Token Core in tandem with Bitcoin Core (eg. via a separate datadir) you may utilize the `-rpcport<port>` option to nominate an alternative port number.

 All available commands can be listed with `"help"`, and information about a specific command can be retrieved with `"help <command>"`.